Sodium-ion battery: Anodes

+Carbons

-SIBs use hard carbon, a disordered carbon material consisting of a non-graphitizable, non-crystalline and amorphous carbon.
+SIBs can use hard carbon, a disordered carbon material consisting of a non-graphitizable, non-crystalline and amorphous carbon.
 Hard carbon's ability to absorb sodium was discovered in 2000.
 This anode was shown to deliver 300 mAh/g with a sloping potential profile above ⁓0.15 V vs Na/Na+.
 It accounts for roughly half of the capacity and a flat potential profile (a potential plateau) below ⁓0.15 V vs Na/Na+.
-Graphite anodes for LIBs offer typical capacities of 300–360 mAh/g.
+Such capacities are comparable to 300–360 mAh/g of graphite anodes in lithium-ion batteries.
 The first sodium-ion cell using hard carbon was demonstrated in 2003 and showed a 3.7 V average voltage during discharge.
-Hard carbon is preferred due to its excellent combination of capacity, (lower) working potentials and cycling stability.
+Hard carbon was the preferred choice of Faradion due to its excellent combination of capacity, (lower) working potentials, and cycling stability.
+Notably, nitrogen-doped hard carbons display even larger specific capacity of 520 mAh/g at 20 mA/g with stability over 1000 cycles.

-In 2015 researchers demonstrated that graphite could co-intercalate sodium in ether-based electrolytes.
-Low capacities around 100 mAh/g were obtained with relatively high working potentials between 0 – 1.2 V vs Na/Na+.
-Some sodium titanate phases such as Na2Ti3O7, or NaTiO2, delivered capacities around 90–180 mAh/g at low working potentials (< 1 V vs Na/Na+), though cycling stability was limited to a few hundred cycles.
-Numerous reports described anode materials storing sodium via alloy reaction and/or conversion reaction.
-Alloying a sodium metal brings the benefits of regulating sodium-ion transport and shielding the accumulation of electric field at the tip of sodium dendrites.
-Wang, et al. reported that a self-regulating alloy interface of nickel antimony (NiSb) was chemically deposited on a Na metal during discharge.
-This thin layer of NiSb regulates the uniform electrochemical plating of Na metal, lowering overpotential and offering dendrite-free plating/stripping of Na metal over 100 h at a high areal capacity of 10 mAh cm−2.